Welcome to PBC!!

 You'll be greeted at the front door by an usher who will open the door for you.
 Once inside, your temperature will be taken and another usher will help you find a seat (or you can seat yourself).
 You'll see a congregation consisting of every ethnicity and age group (we're very proud of our diversity at PBC!).
 Dress code is flexible; coming from work? come as you are.
 Otherwise, we dress for God.
 At PBC you'll see the whole mix: from suits and dresses to business casual to work clothes.

-We'll start with three or four time-honored hymns that we sing together, the Pastor and deacons will make a few announcements, one of our deacons will read verses from the Bible that introduce the topic of today's sermon, and then the Pastor will preach on that topic.
+We'll start with three or four time-honored hymns that we sing together, the Pastor and deacons will make a few announcements, one of our deacons will read verses from the Bible that introduce the topic of the day's sermon, and then the Pastor will preach on that topic.
 When the sermon is concluded, a deacon will finish with another prayer.
 On the way out you'll have the option to say hello to the Pastor - your choice.
 At some point you would have been given a guest information card to fill out (it's very short), and we'll collect it from you when you leave.

 Can I come once just to a get feel for PBC, and see if it's for me?